DeepLabCut/DeepLabCut/docs/installation.md

   - click ➡️ for [CONDA FILE](https://github.com/DeepLabCut/DeepLabCut/blob/main/conda-environments/DEEPLABCUT.yaml#:~:text=Raw%20file%20content-,Download,-%E2%8C%98) and then click the "..." and select Download
     <img width="274" alt="Screen Shot 2023-09-13 at 10 33 32 PM" src="https://github.com/DeepLabCut/DeepLabCut/assets/28102185/ec4295a5-e85c-4ce7-8c16-e6517a2cfa22">

-#### Alternatively, you can git clone this repo and install
-- (if the download did not work or you just want to have the source code handy)!

-- **Windows/Linux/MacBooks:** git clone this repo (in the terminal/cmd program, while **in a folder** you wish to place DeepLabCut
-To git clone type: ``git clone https://github.com/DeepLabCut/DeepLabCut.git``).
-Note, this can be anywhere, even downloads is fine.)
+-  **Now, in Terminal (or Anaconda Command Prompt for Windows users)**, if you clicked to download, go to your downloads folder.

 ```{Hint}
 Windows users: Be sure to open the program terminal/cmd/anaconda prompt with a RIGHT-click, "open as admin"
 ```

--  **Now, in Terminal (or Anaconda Command Prompt for Windows users)**, if you clicked to download, go to your downloads folder.
-Or, if you cloned the repo, go to the DeepLabCut folder.

 ```{Hint}
 :class: dropdown